scyberLink/create-reblend-app/CONTRIBUTING.md

 Good pull requests, such as patches, improvements, and new features, are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Create Scansio App.
+Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for Create Reblend App.
 Generally always have a related issue with discussions for whatever you are including.

 Please also provide a **test plan**, i.e. specify how you verified that your addition works.

-## Folder Structure of Create Scansio App
+## Folder Structure of Create Reblend App

-`create-scansio-app` is a monorepo, meaning it is divided into independent sub-packages.<br>
+`create-reblend-app` is a monorepo, meaning it is divided into independent sub-packages.<br>
-These packages can be found in the [`packages/`](https://github.com/scyberLink/create-scansio-app/tree/main/packages) directory.
+These packages can be found in the [`packages/`](https://github.com/scyberLink/create-reblend-app/tree/main/packages) directory.

 ### Overview of directory structure